shockforestgroup/sfg-new-website/content/pages/announcement.md

 * Saturday 2 December 12:00 - 17:00
 * Sunday 3 December 12:00 - 17:00

-Shock Forest Group aims to work together with hopes to attract a diverse group of new participants that reflect the multitudes of its own collective.
+Shock Forest Group hopes to attract a diverse group of new participants that reflect the multitudes of its own collective.
 A commitment to the aforementioned dates and times during the full three weekends of workshopping is required.

 Participation in the workshops is **free of charge.** The workshops are **limited to 15 participants.**